 Rules and procedures for awarding the prize

 1. Eligibility: Original, authored (non-edited) books in the history of economics published, in English originally, during the three calendar years preceding the HES Meeting at which the award is presented may be nominated.
 Scholarly books and monographs are eligible, but neither textbooks, nor doctoral dissertations, are eligible.
-The History of Economics Society will meet on July 14-18 in Santiago, Chile.

 1. Nomination Process: Up to two nominations can be made per publisher for books published in the period of eligibility.
 Publishers should send a nominating note to the Secretary of HES , <secretary@historyofeconomics.org>.
 The Secretary will provide the addresses of the members of the judging committee to whom copies should be sent.
 December 31 is the deadline for nominations.
 This means that each member of the judging committee should have a copy of a nominated book by December 31 in order to ensure that the book can be considered.